DukiChoi/VR_Project/README.md

 For more details, please refer to the [LICENSE](./LICENSE) file.

-If you wish to use this software for academic or commercial purposes, please contact the author at [Your Email].
+If you wish to use this software for academic or commercial purposes, please contact the author at [cbcc12345@hanyang.ac.kr] or [cbcc1234@gmail.com].

 Unauthorized use may result in legal action.